 Did the YBAs change the world?
 Or just London's art scene?
 Why have they fizzled out?
-Almost 30 years since they started out, we look into the early days of the group, to see how they set the revolution in motion.
+Almost 30 years since they started out, we look into the early days of the group to see how the group set the revolution in motion.

 Jay Jopling and Damien Hirst, 1992.
 Photography Jillian Edelstein.

-Despite their 90s heyday feeling like a lifetime ago, the YBAs never really went away, they've somehow managed to echo their controversies down the years.
-In 2014, Tracey Emin sold My Bed for £2.5 million, which seems a lot, but it's a figure that pales in significance next to that great sparkly nail in the coffin of the YBAs, For The Love Of God.
-In August 2007, as the great financial crisis began in earnest, Damien Hirst auctioned off a diamond encrusted platinum skull for £50 million.
-Then this year Damien Hirst opened a museum to show off the art collection that making diamond encrusted skulls for a living allows you to buy (and he's still making blasé comments about money and art that try to justify his career).
+Despite their 90s heyday feeling like a lifetime ago, the YBAs never really went away.
+They've somehow managed to echo their controversies down the years.
+In 2014, Tracey Emin sold My Bed for £2.5 million ($3.7 million), which seems a lot, but it's a figure that pales in significance next to that great sparkly nail in the coffin of the YBAs: For The Love Of God.
+In August 2007, as the great financial crisis began in earnest, Damien Hirst auctioned off a diamond encrusted platinum skull for £50 million ($73 million).
+This year, Hirst opened a museum to show off the art collection that making diamond encrusted skulls for a living allows you to buy (and he's still making blasé comments about money and art that try to justify his career).
 Sarah Lucas represented Britain at the Venice Biennale last summer, and presented a sculpture with a cigarette flowering out of a plaster vagina.
-Tracey Emin, fresh from endorsing the Conservative party for office, married a rock in her garden earlier in the year.
+Emin, fresh from endorsing the Conservative party for office, married a rock in her garden earlier in the year.
 Nothing changes, does it?

-The art has, like night follows day, also been swiftly preceded and proceeded and tangled up in controversy.
 The controversy became the art.
 The hype became the form.
 The outrage became their oxygen.
-But like Blair -- whose trajectory they mirrored, whose society they moulded and represented, whose apolitical money, money, money schtick they were ciphers for -- they increasingly preach to empty rooms, increasingly shoved out of the cultural conservation.
+But like Tony Blair — whose trajectory they mirrored, whose society they molded and represented, whose apolitical money, money, money schtick they were ciphers for — they increasingly preach to empty rooms, increasingly shoved out of the cultural conservation.
 The story's been told a thousand times, right, and we're all pretty bored of it?

 There is of course a lot to dislike about the YBAs these days; they're fat, old, bloated, irrelevant, weighed down by the gold coins rattling around in their pockets and the egos rattling around in their heads.
 We're far enough away from the big bang of their artistic revolution to be bored of them, to have moved on to new things, but not far enough away from their descent into irrelevancy to reappraise their legacy.
 The real success of Artrage is that we are actually now far enough from their first breakthrough, in 1988, to reappraise at least the movement's beginnings, if not quite what it grew into.
 It's no surprise then that the book's early sections are its best, filled with energy.